RealWagmi/anon-integration-guide/projects/hyperliquid/README.md

 -   "Increase my ETH perp position by 50% on Hyperliquid"
 -   "Decrease my BTC perp position by 25% on Hyperliquid"
 -   "Toggle deposits off for MyVault on Hyperliquid"
+-   "What's the current funding rate for ETH on Hyperliquid?"
+-   "Can you tell me the current BTC funding rate?"
+-   "What is LINK funding on Hyperliquid currently?"
+-   "Can you show me BTC funding rate history for the past week?"
+-   "What were ETH funding rates over the last 3 days?"
+-   "I'd like to see LINK's funding rate history for the last 8 hours"
+-   "List all Hyperliquid funding rates from best to worst for the last day"
+-   "Can you rank all the funding rates on Hyperliquid for the past week?"
+-   "What's the average funding rate across all assets for last month?"
+-   "Which asset has had the highest funding rate over the past week?"
+-   "Has BTC funding been positive or negative over the last 24 hours?"

 ## Available Functions